meandmymonkey/sf2-vagrant/README.md

 ### Webserver

-Vagrant will create to additional directories:
+Vagrant will create two additional directories:

 `mydir/log/apache2` for Apache logs and `mydir/project` for your actual project files